 I noticed that if one African progresses, the rest desire him to fall.
 If one African move over to another African country, they cherish him out because they feel he is a threat to their progress.
 You would wish they would give that same energy to their oppressors.

 Africans have a habit of typically measuring each other success; for example, if Nigeria constructs an airport, you will note comments from other Africans mocking that airport stating how their airport looks better than that of Nigeria’s.
 In practical terms of economic progress in Africa, it is about mine is better than yours.
 Dissecting into this, we can see that there is a big disconnect between the two, focusing on racism and progress.
 African-Americans are more intolerant towards prevalent racism; they typically tend to be more of pro-black, while Africans are tolerant towards racism.

-In conclusion, there is a considerable difference between the two because if we analyze them, Africans have not and cannot move forward with that kind of mindset.
+In conclusion, there is a considerable difference between the two because if we analyse them, Africans have not and cannot move forward with that kind of mindset.
 In striking contrast, the African-Americans have been able to make strides with intolerance towards alive racism, added with unconditional acceptance for the gradual progression of another black man.
-This makes me wonder if the desperate search for progress has not been fruitful, why can’t we key into the mindset of our brothers in America?
-It’s just food for thought; my intentions are not to assist in bringing anyone down but instead to establish a familiar sense.
+This makes me wonder.
+If the desperate search for progress has not been fruitful, why can’t we key into the mindset of our brothers in America?
+It’s just food for thought; my intentions are not to assist in bringing anyone down, but instead to establish a familiar sense.
 As always, it’s my humble opinion.